oracle-livelabs/sprints/data-management/sprint-ogg-emp-remove-add-target/sprint-ogg-emp-remove-add-target.md

 ## Add Oracle GoldenGate Targets (Discover Oracle GoldenGate Targets)

 1. Ensure that the plug-in has already been imported to the Enterprise Manager Cloud Control and deployed to the management agent.
 2.Follow the steps in this video on how to discover (add) Oracle GoldenGate Classic and Microservices instances in the UI: [Discover Oracle GoldenGate Classic and Microservices instances](youtube:KAfmbzGDe9E).

 See **Learn More**.

 You have successfully added a target.
-You can watch this video on how to Discover (add) Oracle GoldenGate Classic and Microservices instances in the UI: [Discover Oracle GoldenGate Classic and Microservices instances](youtube:KAfmbzGDe9E)

 ## Remove Oracle GoldenGate targets